MicrosoftDocs/azure-stack-docs/azure-stack/user/azure-stack-key-vault-intro.md

 ---
-title: Introduction to Key Vault in Azure Stack Hub | Microsoft Docs
+title: Introduction to Key Vault in Azure Stack Hub
 description: Learn how Key Vault manages keys and secrets in Azure Stack Hub.
 author: sethmanheim